Public Education Week toolkit

 Key messages

-You can use the following messages when communicating to your community about Public Education Week 2025.
+You can share the following messages with your community about Public Education Week 2026.

-• Public Education Week is a time for all of us to come together and celebrate our commitment to Ignite your potential.
+This week is Public Education Week, a time for all of us to come together and celebrate our commitment to inspiring excellence.
 Let’s take pride in being part of NSW public education and the endless and far-reaching achievements of our students and staff.

-• During Public Education Week 2025, let’s celebrate all that you do to ignite the potential of every student in every aspect of their education, including high potential and gifted learners.
+This week, let’s celebrate all that you do to inspire excellence in every student, including high potential and gifted learners.

-• This is an opportunity to acknowledge our exceptional staff, celebrate the achievements of our students and recognise why we proudly choose public education, where every child reaches their full potential.
+This is an opportunity to acknowledge our exceptional staff, celebrate the achievements of our students and recognise why we proudly choose public education, where every child is supported to reach their full potential.

 Resources

-Share our Public Education Week 2025 resources on your own communication channels like Facebook, Instagram and school websites and school noticeboards.
+Share our Public Education Week 2026 resources on your own communication channels like Facebook, Instagram, school websites, newsletters and school noticeboards.

-The following downloads include generic designs for ease of use, as well as links to editable templates in Canva that will enable you to create your own designs and personalise the message for your school, organisation, or event.
+The following downloads include generic designs for ease of use, as well as links to customisable templates in Canva that will enable you to create your own designs and personalise the message for your school, organisation or event.

 Social media templates in Canva